 - Making, possession, use, and/or distribution of child pornography

-Sexual abuse in the context of the Church is sexual contact between a religious and a minor or vulnerable adult.
+Sexual abuse in the context of the Church is sexual contact between a religious and a minor or vulnerable person.
 Sexual abuse can include physical contact, verbal behavior, or actions such as:

 - Sexual touch or other physical contact that makes the person being touched feel uncomfortable